ITSM Principles: Key Foundations for Successful IT Service Management

 Start Where You Are

 Assess your current state before designing new workflows.
-Most organizations already have useful processes, tools, and knowledge that can be built upon instead of replaced wholesale.
+Most organizations already have useful processes, tools, and knowledge that can be built upon instead of replacing wholesale.

 Progress Iteratively with Feedback